Tony Lamb: Later life

+He was also interviewed during 2009 by Jenny Hocking about his time in Parliament.
+It can be found at the National Library of Australia.

 In 2015, Lamb and three other former MPs brought a case before the High Court of Australia, purporting that reductions to their retirement allowances and limitations on the number of "domestic return trips per year" under the Members of Parliament (Life Gold Pass) Act 2002 was unconstitutional under S51(xxxi) of the Constitution of Australia.
 They lost the case in 2016, with the court finding that Parliament was entitled to vary the terms of allowances.